openxla/stablehlo/docs/spec_draft.md

 `function`, where:
   * `Ii` are types of inputs of the corresponding function.
   * `Oj` are types of outputs of the corresponding function.
-  * Input types and output types are one of tensor, token or tuple.
+  * Input types and output types are one of `tensor`, `token` or `tuple`.

 Function types are not first class, i.e. StableHLO doesn't support values of function types.
 Some StableHLO ops can take functions as inputs, but they are never produced as outputs.

-**String type** represent a sequence of bytes and is referred to in the document as `string`.
+**String type** represents a sequence of bytes and is referred to in the document as `string`.
 Exact representation of string type (e.g. null terminated or not, encoding etc.) is implementation-defined.

 Strings types are not first class, i.e. StableHLO doesn't support values of string types.
 Some StableHLO ops can take strings as inputs, but they are never